tacoinfra/teztnets/shadownet-about.markdown

 #### Alternative: Use docker

-To join shadownet with docker, open a shell in the container:
+To join Shadownet with docker, open a shell in the container:

 ```
 docker run -it --entrypoint=/bin/sh tezos/tezos:octez-v23.0-rc2